 While spending money can be a thrill, it can also leave you with a sense of anxiety.
 I’ll buy a nice watch and think, “Crap, there goes my shopping budget for the month.”
 With a rewards card, you’ll feel a bit more empowered.
 You spend some money, you get some back.
 Whether it’s in the form of cash back or points, you’re taking back some of your hard-earned cash.
 And if you save up your points for a long time, they can make a big impact on your finances when you need to redeem them.

 To get more bang for your buck, I recommend the Discover It® – Double Cash Back your first year card, which is pretty popular and one of the newer cards on the scene.
-In addition to 5% cash back on up to $1,500 on rotating categories throughout the year, you can enjoy a 0% introductory APR for 14 months.
+It lets you earn 5% cash back in categories that change each quarter, up to the quarterly maximum, and 1% cash back on all other purchases.

 If you fall into one of these categories and you’re in the market for a new card, consider opening a rewards card.
 They can be a useful tool in your credit-building arsenal, but remember: don’t spend just for the points.
 Take your time to savor each bite as your points add up.
 Then enjoy your rewards and lick the icing off the cake.